The Boys in the Band-1970

 As the night wears on, the party turns into a free form of insults, bad feelings, and vicious conversation.
-Alan and Emory get into a fistfight, and later a hurtful telephone game forces everyone to call the one person they have truly loved which results in anxieties and sadness for most of the guests.
+Alan and Emory get into a fistfight, and later a hurtful telephone game forces everyone to call the one person they truly love which results in anxiety and sadness for most of the guests.

-Hank, in the midst of a divorce from his wife, lives with Larry as a couple.
+Hank, during a divorce from his wife, lives with Larry as a couple.
 Hank is complex because he is transitioning from a straight life to a gay lifestyle and that must have been very difficult in the late 1960’s- for this reason, I find the character of Hank quite brave.

 The film does not explore this angle as much as it could have, but a character such as Hank fleshes out the cast in a positive way.
 Alan and Hank are multi-dimensional characters whereas some of the others contain gay stereotypes.